 But after a year of use, I noticed certain areas of the floor had raised, warped or lost its original grain color.
 Despite reducing the steam temperature to the lowest setting, it failed to make a difference.
 To my dismay, the moisture from the steam had caused irreparable damage to my floor over time.
 So much so, that we had to replace the entire floor with luxury vinyl tile, which is far more durable to extreme temperatures.

 While some manufacturers claim that sealed floors won’t be damaged if the steam cleaner in question is used at low or medium pressure, I would not advise using one on wooden or laminate flooring.
 Laminate is usually made from a compressed fiber/particleboard which may not cope well with steam.

 Similarly, a hardwood floor may have small cracks that you can’t see, which will only worsen if steam is forced into them.
 If not careful, steam cleaning could cause swelling, warping, and joint line separation on these surfaces.
 Depending on the model you buy, a steam mop is best suited for sealed surfaces such as vinyl or linoleum flooring, or ceramic, marble or porcelain tiles.

 In the meantime, I’m sticking with the good old-fashioned, mop and bucket.
 It may take longer than a steam mop, but at least it won’t cost me a new floor.
 So before you buy a steam mop, do your research, check the manufacturer's guidance to see if it’s suitable, and don’t let this happen to you!

-If you want more floor cleaning tips, check out how to clean hardwood flooring without damaging them or you might want one of the best vacuum cleaners.
+If you have scratches on your floor, be sure to check out our guide on how to fix scratched wood floors to make them look like new.
+Plus, if you want more floor cleaning tips, check out how to clean hardwood flooring without damaging them or you might want one of the best vacuum cleaners.